 Angel Of London Bridge attacked by all three knifemen as she tended to victim

-An inquest has heard how Australian Kirsty Boden rushed to help Alexandre Pigeard with both being killed in the outrage.
+The tip of Butt’s 12-inch pink ceramic blade was later found embedded in Ms Boden’s head.

-A young woman dubbed the Angel Of London Bridge was stabbed in the head when she rushed to the aid of another victim after telling her friends: “I’m a nurse.
-I have to go and help”, an inquest has heard.
+A woman dubbed the Angel Of London Bridge was killed after rushing in to help a victim of the terror attack, saying: “I’m a nurse.
+I have to go and help”.

-She was caught on mobile phone footage bending over the stricken Frenchman on the ground when she was set upon by all three knifemen.
+She was caught on film bending over the stricken Frenchman on the ground when she was set upon by all three knifemen.

 The Old Bailey heard how Khuram Butt, 27, appeared to make a stabbing motion before Rachid Redouane, 30, and Youssef Zaghba, 22, also moved in.

-The tip of Butt’s 12-in pink ceramic blade was later found embedded in Ms Boden’s head.
+The tip of Butt’s 12-inch pink ceramic blade was later found embedded in Ms Boden’s head.

 CCTV footage showed her clearly injured as she fled the carnage before she collapsed.